s-steel/enigma_py/README.md

-Practice learning Python by creating an Enigma encoding machine in Python
+Enigma encoding machine created in Python

+This was built as a way for me to practice learning python.